prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 ### Option 1: Sync loader

-The simplest way to wrap all this functionality is to define a `sync` main function using the Neo4j Python client as follows:
+The simplest way to wrap all this functionality in a usable function is to define a `main` function via the Neo4j Python client as follows:

 ```python